coderade/nodejs-time-microservice/README.md

 http://localhost:34977/service/curitiba

-And you will receive a json response similar to this:
+You will receive a json response similar to this:

 ```json
 {